rorschachhb/cleanBingDesktop/README.md

 	./change_wallpaper.py

-If you want the script to automatically, use the cron daemon
+If you want the script to run automatically, use the cron daemon

 	crontab -e